metabrainz/picard-docs/config/options_filerenaming_editor.rst

 ======================================================================

 The file naming script editor is used to manage the file naming scripts available for use by Picard.
-Each script has a title that will show up in the script selection box.
-There are two types of scripts
+Each script has a title that will show up in the script selection box, and all listed scripts can be edited by the user.
-available:

-* Preset Scripts - These are basic default scripts provided by Picard.
-* User-Defined Scripts - These are scripts that have been defined or customized by the user.

-Preset scripts cannot be modified, but you can make a copy of the script and the copy can be edited.

 .. image:: images/options-filenaming-editor-1.png
    :width: 100 %